 Former preceptorship students share their experience in this 8½ min clip.
-It may take 5-15 min to download to your computer.
 This file is viewable by Windows Media Player or Real Player.

 Since summer 1996, almost 2000 students have successfully completed pediatric preceptorships through the statewide program.
 Outcome studies are being done on students who participated in the preceptorship program.
 Information on residency matches for 1999-2012 indicates that approximately 37% of preceptorship students entered pediatric residency programs.